adasound/Violet/README.md

 # Violet:

-## A sound & person-sovereign identity is composable, fraud-resistant and context-dependent.
+## "A sound & person-sovereign identity is composable, fraud-resistant and context-dependent.
 It incorporates person, place and time.
-A sound identity is opt-in.
+A sound identity is opt-in." - Violet.

 <p align="center">